-The Union Council comprises 21 elected officers – three Councillors from each of the four campuses, the Students’ Union President Kent and President Surrey.
-They are responsible for the direction of the Union through the execution of policy, promotion of student rights, and the development of projects and campaigns to represent all members of the students’ union.
+Union Council is made up of a team of 11 representatives who are voted for by you, in the UCASU Elections or co-opted in by existing Union Council members.
+There are three Campus Officers from each of the three UCA campuses, along with two full-time Students’ Union Presidents.
+This team are responsible for the direction of UCASU through the execution of policy, promotion of student rights and the development of projects and campaigns to represent you, our members of the Students’ Union.

 MOTIONS RECEIVED AND OUTCOMES

-A member of the Union Council can submit a motion for the group to vote on.
-A motion is normally written by describing a current situation, and a proposal for how the students’ union should change it.
-Motions can be amended to remove or add details, and then the committee will vote to ‘pass’ or ‘fall’.
-The union will then make that change or implement the motion into policy.
+A member of the Union Council can submit a motion for the group to vote on when they meet.
+A motion is normally written by describing a current situation faced by the student body and will include a proposal for how UCASU can approach, support or action change.
+Motions can be amended to remove or add details, and Union Council members will vote to ‘pass’ or ‘fall’.
+If passed, UCASU will then action change or implement the motion into policy.

-Members of the committee can vote for or against the motion, or abstain from voting – meaning they neither supports or oppose the proposal.
-To pass, a motion must receive the support of over 50% of the commitee (with 11 people on the committee, a motion must receive six votes to pass).
+Members of the committee can vote for or against the motion, or abstain from voting – meaning they neither support nor oppose the proposal.
+To pass, a motion must receive the support of over 50% of the members (with 11 people on the Union Council, a motion must receive six votes to pass).

 Awaiting details of motions and outcomes.

 Below you can view minutes from the most recent meetings of the Union Council: